 Remember that the IEP/IFSP plan must be based on your child’s needs.
 If you disagree with the team, state clearly why you disagree and make suggestions about what needs to be changed.

 Ask the school to respond to the changes you ask for in writing – ask them for a “prior written notice” when you ask them to do something different with the IEP.

 If you are asked to sign something at the meeting, take your time and read it carefully before you sign.
 You do not have to sign anything at the meeting.
 You have 14 days to respond in writing to a school’s written proposal.
 Tell the team you want to take it home and read it before you sign it.
 Never sign a blank form or a partly done IEP.
 It is always best to take an IEP home and read it carefully before you sign it.
 But make sure you respond in writing before the 14 days are up!

-If you do not let the school know that you don’t agree before the deadline, the IEP goes in to effect without your signature.
+If you do not let the school know that you don’t agree before the deadline, the district can go ahead with its proposed IEP without your signature.
 You can ask for another meeting to try to work out your issues.